 Round 26 (30, 33): *HDC 3, decrease* around.
 (20)

 Round 27 (31, 34): *HDC 2, decrease* around.
 (15)

 Round 28 (32, 35): *HDC 1, decrease* around.
 (10)

 Cut the yarn and leave a long tail end.
 Then thread the tail through a tapestry needle and pick up the front loop of all 10 stitches with the needle.
 Pull the needle through to close the top of you crochet slouchy beanie and fasten off the yarn.
 Now, you can add a pom-pom if you like or just leave it as is.

 And you’re done with the Rosebud beanie!

 I got this blush pink pompom from Etsy and I LOVE it.
 It’s just the right shade to match this Rosebud beanie, but I’m not sure if I should attach it.
 It seems a little small to me, although my sisters thought it looked fine.
 I can’t decide!
 Let me know what you think.
-Should I add it on or save it for a kids beanie in the future?

 Thanks so much for reading everyone!
-Check out more of my beanies here.
+Check out more of my beanies below.
 Now that we’re moving into Spring and Summer, I’ll be putting away the warm weather project for a bit and focusing more on teaching techniques, making toys, and helping you guys learn more about crocheting.